R0b0ticRabb1t/A-Level-Bio-Chem-Notes/Biology/2 Biological Molecules/Proteins/Collagen.md

 ---
-sr-due: 2023-01-24
+sr-due: 2023-03-21
-sr-interval: 21
+sr-interval: 56
 sr-ease: 272
 ---
 ## Collagen
 #biology/biomolecules

 Collagen is an insoluble [[Fibrous Protein]], and is the most common protein in animals.
+Makes up [[Connective Tissues]]

 Has a high [[tensile strength]]
 ### Structure